Scholastic wrestling: Weight loss

 Every state in American high school wrestling uses national hydration assessment tests.
 These tests analyze body fat percentages at the alpha weight and determine how much weight a wrestler can lose each week.
 When a wrestler reaches the minimum body fat percentage of 7% of their alpha fat composition it is illegal for the wrestler to cut any more weight (12% for females).
 This system is meant to make cutting weight as healthy as possible and reduce the negative side effects of cutting.

 Unhealthy methods of food consumption and dieting has persisted within the training regimen of wrestlers.
 A study including 243 collegiate wrestling programs in Divisions I, II, and III observed that these tendencies are ingrained within them.
-The results of the study showed that most of these kids began wrestling between the ages of 8-10 and begun the process of “cutting weight” at 13–14 years of age on average (Nelson Steen et al., 2003).
+The results of the study showed that most of these kids began wrestling between the ages of 8-10 and begun the process of “cutting weight” at 13–14 years of age on average.
 Starting such a physically straining habit at such a young age further enforces the notion that victory should come at any cost, turning such bad habits into common practice.
-Analysis of nutrition practices of high school wrestlers indicates that roughly 4.8-8.0% test subjects displayed forms of disordered eating (Lakin et al., 1997).
-The methods of weight loss according to these results reveal numerous disordered forms of eating that result in health issues such as intentional dehydration (≈65%), rubber suits (≈40%), diet pills (≈6%) and vomiting (≈4%) (Lakin et al., 1997).
+Analysis of nutrition practices of high school wrestlers indicates that roughly 4.8-8.0% test subjects displayed forms of disordered eating.
+The methods of weight loss according to these results reveal numerous disordered forms of eating that result in health issues such as intentional dehydration (≈65%), rubber suits (≈40%), diet pills (≈6%) and vomiting (≈4%).
 For high school athletes to be making such drastic alterations in their nutritional health, it is fair to say that collegiate wrestlers continue the trend, if not exceeds the likes of their high school counterparts.